bjherger/Capital-One-DS-Challenge/docs/code_test_responses.md

 A5) I feel that this has been rolled in to q4.
 It's hard to get more than an infinite increase in popularity, or to more than completely go into extinction, so I'd say it is not possible to identify names that may have had an even larger increase or decrease in popularity.

 ### Section B: Onward to Insight!
-Q) Given the time commitment of the preceeding sections, I've opted to go light on this section, and examine a few trends in baby naming that I'm curious about.
+Q) Given the time commitment of the preceding sections, I've opted to go light on this section, and examine a few trends in baby naming that I'm curious about.
 Below are a few questions I've looked at.

 #### Name variation
-I was interested in seeing if it was posible to normalize name variations with off the shelf components.
+I was interested in seeing if it was possible to normalize name variations with off the shelf components.
 Ideally, this word normalize names, something like

  - (Frank, Franky, Frankie, Franklin) -> Frank